quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 added this problem to a Mashup contest on Codeforces!
 You can share this contest with your friends, or add it to a Codeforces group.

-Again, [here][contest-invitation] is the link to the result of this post.
+And [Here][contest-invitation] is the invitation to the mashup, which is the result of this post.

 ## Conclusion
 There are more things that Polygon can do, and one of them is managing contests.